ithacaxyz/odyssey-examples/chapter1/simple-7702/README.md

 # Simple delegate transactions with 7702

 Onboarding novices onto Ethereum can be challenging: Users need to create a new wallet, buy some ETH for gas before they can send their first transaction.
 [EIP-7702](https://eips.ethereum.org/EIPS/eip-7702) unlocks features such as gas sponsorship, but also other use cases such as transaction bundling or granting limited permissions to a sub-key.
 This EIP introduces a new transaction type, allowing an Externally Owned Account (EOA) to function like a smart contract.
-Essentially, the way it works is that we can associate smart contract bytecode with an EOA account, allowing EOA to act like a smart contract.
+Essentially, the way it works is that we can associate smart contract bytecode with an EOA account, allowing the EOA to act like a smart contract.

 This example demonstrates how EIP-7702 allows Alice to authorize a smart contract to execute a transaction on her behalf, with Bob sponsoring the gas fees for a seamless experience.